 Shipping containers come in various shapes and sizes.
-These are a popular solution for short and long-term storage in addition to transportation.
+These are popular solutions for short and long-term storage in addition to transportation.
 There are both used and new/one-trip containers in the circulation.
-In short, there is no dearth of choices.
-Hence, one must evaluate one’ individual needs before purchasing a shipping container.
-Here we have compiled a few dos and don’ts that will help you with buying that ‘perfect’ container.
+In short, there is no shortage of choices.
+Hence, one must evaluate one’s individual needs before purchasing a shipping container.
+Here we have compiled a few dos and don’ts to help you buy that ‘perfect’ container.

 - Before you buy a container, see how much space you have.
 Most people think that if they have 40′ of space, they can buy a container of the same size.
 This isn’t true.
-Actually, your container will be delivered through a standard tilt bed ‘roll off’ style truck bed or trailer.
+Your container will be delivered through a standard tilt bed ‘roll off’ style truck bed or trailer.
 That means you will need twice the length of the container, i.e., 80′ plus 10′ space in a straight line.
 Check out this video, created by the National Portable Storage Association (NPSA), to understand how a truck unloads a container at the desired location.

 - If you plan to make a dwelling out of a container, it’s best to opt for a new/one-trip high cube container.
-These containers make a single trip from their manufacturing sites to the country where they are sent to.
-Hence, the probability of contamination is fairly less.
+These containers make a single trip from their manufacturing sites to the country they are sent to.
+Hence, the probability of contamination is pretty less.
 In addition, since they spend less time on the ocean, they are less exposed to wear and tear.
 So, you need not spend a fortune on repairing and painting.

 - Many cities and localities have restrictions on container usage.
 Always check this aspect with local authorities before buying a container.

 - Most of the shipping containers are made from steel.
-Hence, they are extremely durable.
-There are aluminium containers too in the circulation.
-If storage is your requirement,aluminium containers are just fine.
+Hence, they are highly durable.
+There are aluminum containers too in the circulation.
+If storage is your requirement, aluminum containers are just fine.
 However, if you need to build a house, go for a steel one.

 - Don’t buy a used container without seeing it in person.
 Otherwise, you may run the risk of spending lots of money on repairs.

 - Don’t assume that all dealers will offer the same qualities.
-Do your own research and check for their reliability.
+Do your research and check for their reliability.
 At Pelican Containers, we take utmost care on quality and partner only with dealers who comply with our code of ethics.

-Don’t cut off too much while making a house/shop out of a container, since this can damage their structural integrity.
+- Don’t cut off too much while making a house/shop out of a container since this can damage their structural integrity.